yl-ang/tp/docs/UserGuide.md

 #### Step 2: Borrow some books

-Harper Lee wishes to borrow "The Da Vinci Code".You may create a book loan for her in one of the two following ways:
+Harper Lee wishes to borrow "The Da Vinci Code".
+You may create a book loan for her in one of the two following ways:

 <div markdown="block" class="alert alert-info">